nseniak/opwatch/doc/reference/processor/json.md

 ### Description

-The `json` parses the string it receives as its input into a Json object which is sent to its output.
+The `json` processor parses the string it receives as its input into a Json object which is sent to its output.
 Any parsing error triggers an alert.

 ### Example